Be Kind! Share with your Team, with your Family, with your Buddies!

 1. Not wearing appropriate protective gear:

-2. Not having an escape plan:
+2. Not planning an escape route:

 3. Lack of awareness:

 If you are conducting DIY tree tree removal, you should always be aware of your surroundings.
 Be aware of cords, rocks, or roots that can cause you to trip.
 When you are using a chainsaw, you certainly would not want an unexpected tripping over and then landing on the chainsaw you are using.
 See to it that the chain locked when you're walking or when you aren't cutting, because one second of being less aware of your surroundings or being careless can be fatal.

 People should consider the location and condition of the tree.
 Dead, diseased, or dying trees should be removed properly.
 But removing certain trees can leave a negative and costly impact on your entire landscape.
 Take into consideration the money, time, and effort you are willing to put into the landscape after the tree removal process.